emmayank/DHP-Specs/docs/implementation-guide/2_diagnostics_implementation_guide.md

 }
 ```

-## 2.2 Application for DHP(Diagnostics)
+## 2.2 Application for Diagnostics
-This section provides recommendations for implementing the APIs related to booking a diagnostics service.
+This section provides recommendations for implementing the APIs related to booking a diagnosis.

 ### 2.2.1 Recommendations for BPPs

-#### 2.2.1.1 Selecting a DHP service from the catalog
+#### 2.2.1.1 Selecting a diagnosis from the catalog
 - REQUIRED.
 The BPP MUST implement the `select` endpoint on the url specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry.
 - REQUIRED.
 If the DHP provider has returned a successful acknowledgement to a `select` request, it MUST send the offer encapsulated in an `Order` object

-#### 2.2.1.2 Initializing the Booking for a diagnostic service
+#### 2.2.1.2 Initializing the Booking for a diagnosis
 - REQUIRED.
 The BPP MUST implement the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

-#### 2.2.1.3 Confirming the Booking for a diagnostic service
+#### 2.2.1.3 Confirming the Booking for a diagnosis
 - REQUIRED.
 The BPP MUST implement the `confirm` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 2.2.2 Recommendations for BAPs

-#### 2.2.2.1 Selecting a DHP service from the catalog
+#### 2.2.2.1 Selecting a diagnosis from the catalog
 - REQUIRED.
 The BAP MUST implement the `on_select` endpoint on the url specified in the `context.bap_uri` field sent during `select`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

-#### 2.2.2.2  Initializing the Booking for a diagnostic service
+#### 2.2.2.2  Initializing the Booking for a diagnosis service
 - REQUIRED.
 The BAP MUST hit the `init` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 - REQUIRED.
 The BAP MUST implement the `on_init` endpoint on the url specified in  the `context.bap_uri` field sent during `init`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

-#### 2.2.2.3 Confirming the Booking for a diagnostic service
+#### 2.2.2.3 Confirming the Booking for a diagnosis service
 - REQUIRED.
 The BAP MUST hit the `confirm` endpoint on the url specified in  the `context.bpp_uri` field sent during `on_search`.
 - REQUIRED.
 The BAP MUST implement the `on_confirm` endpoint on the url specified in URL specified in the `context.bap_uri` field sent during `confirm`.
 In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 2.2.3 Example Workflow
+1. User select a particular diagnosis from the catalog.
+2. BAP send /select call to the BPP with product id, provider id .
+3. BPP returns the detailed information about the diagnosis like lab details, rate-card, available time slot, sample collection methods(walk-in or door collection) etc, in /on_select.
+4. BAP render the complete information in the diagnosis detail page.
+5. User selects the billing details, enter patient details, and select preferred time slot & collection method(fullfillment).
+6. BAP send /init call to the BPP with the provided details.
+7. BPP return draft order object which include payment terms, final quotation in the /on_init request.
+12. BAP renders the information in the UI.
+13. User complete the payment, if required. ( Payment.type = pre order)
+14. BAP send /confirm call to the BPP with the payment details and order confirmation.
+15. BPP return the confirmed order with order id, using /on_confirm call.

 ### 2.2.3 Example Requests